 - Face coverings for patrons are required in all places of business as of June 26, 2020.
 Face coverings can be removed while tasting.

 Additional recommendations for wineries include encouraging the use of masks by consumers and recommending reservations or calling ahead to taste.
 More guidelines can be found here.

 Find your way back to Walla Walla Valley Wine

 We know you may have a few questions, so we put together a list of Frequently Asked Questions and Tips & Tricks for navigating wine tasting in the Walla Walla Valley during the initial phases of reopening.

-- Come Prepared to Taste Outside – As of January 12, 2021, wineries in Washington State can mainly serve guests outdoors.
-Some wineries can offer open air indoor tastings at 25% capacity.
-We recommend coming prepared for the fall/winter weather – blankets, coats, hats and gloves will ensure you are prepared for cooler temperatures.
+- Come Prepared to Taste Outside – While indoor tasting is now permitted in Washington, limited capacity mean that some guests may want to taste outdoors.
+We recommend coming prepared for the winter weather – blankets, coats, hats and gloves will ensure you are prepared for cooler temperatures.
 Wineries are updating their outdoor tasting spaces with heaters, coverings & fire pits as well.